Vice-Chancellor Samuel Adegboyega University Ogwa, Edo State

 (24) Growth, Inequality and Poverty in Nigeria, United National Economic Commission for Africa (UNECA) ACGS/MPAMS Discussion Paper No.3 (February) 2008.

 (25) Exploring Social Protection as an Instrument for Poverty Reduction in Nigeria, UNECA 2010.

 (26) The Global economic Crisis: Impacts on Nigeria and Policy Responses of Government.
 Nigerian Journal of Economic and Social Studies, Volume 52, No. 1(March, 2010) pp. 81-95

 (27) Why Democracy Produces Efficient Results: Wither Nigeria?
 Ekpoma Journal of Social Sciences (Special Conference Issue) vol. 5,2 (September 2011) pp. 39-58

-(28) Climate Change, Environmental Resource Income and Poverty Reduction in Nigeria, Journal of Sustainable Development 2012.
+(28) Climate Change, Environmental Resource Income and Poverty Reduction in Nigeria, Journal of Sustainable Development in Africa 2012.

 (29) ‘The Role of a Strong and United Forum in a Democratic Dispensation’, Paper presented at the First Annual Conference of Okpebho Peoples’ Association, December 7, 2013, Ekpoma.

 (30) ‘Financing Economic Transformation and Poverty Alleviation’, Paper presented at Nigerian Economic Society 55th Annual Conference, Abuja (October 2014).